Balanta people: Decision making in society (Council of Elders)

 All important decisions amongst the Balanta are taken by a Council of Elders.
 To become a member of the Council of Elders, the person has to be initiated during the Fanado ceremony.
 In general, egalitarianism prevails amongst the Balanta.
 Consequently, the Portuguese colonialists found it difficult to govern them.
 In the late nineteenth and early twentieth centuries, Portugal mounted pacification campaigns against the resistant Balanta and subjected them to appointed Fulbe chiefs.
 Because of the Portuguese repression, the Balanta enlisted as soldiers in great numbers and were principal supporters of the PAIGC in the nationalist struggle for liberation during the 1960s and 1970s.
 Many Balanta resented their exclusion from the government; their prominence in the military spurred a series of Balanta-led coup attempts in the 1980s.

 Religion

 The Balanta practice indigenous, spiritual customs and rites (Traditional African religion).
 In the Balanta society, God is believed to be far away, and communication with the Almighty is established through their spiritual practices and traditions.
 Of the world religions, Islam and Catholic Christianity are practiced; Islam is more prevalent than Christianity and is often practiced alongside the Balanta's unique spirit worship.
-Djon Cago is a deity in Balanta spirituality.
-Adherers to Balanta spirituality aims to reach the deities through necromancy and sacrifice.
+Djon Cago is worshipped in Balanta spirituality.
+Adherers to Balanta spirituality aims to reach what they worship through necromancy and sacrifice.